brycefisher/brycefisher.github.io-jekyll/_posts/2016-07-19-builtin-neovim-features-everyone-should-know.md

 ## Neovim's Builtin Terminal Emulator

 This is probably the most killer built-in upgrade that Neovim offers over standard Vim.
 Basically, Neovim exposes a new "terminal" mode that forwards all your keystrokes to an underlying terminal (which is handled by a cross-platform terminal emulator library).

+Compared to using tmux + vim, neovim's terminal editor lets you keep all your buffers (and terminal) in a single vim instance.
+So your jump list, yanks, and global state are shared.
+For folks like me too lazy to learn tmux, I can cross that off my list.

 ### Starting Terminal Mode in the Current Buffer